ericsebesta/ericsebesta/README.md

 - required status checks on pull requests
 - etc.

+So, expect quality-focused project templates, tutorial, links to references, and basically anything to better package up good practices to make them sustainable and easily adoptable.
+Anyone can throw code into a Unity Update() call, but how easily can we make it to have confidence that it's TRULY correct?

 <!--
 **ericsebesta/ericsebesta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.